US special Afghan envoy meets Pakistan's army chief; discusses Afghan peace process | Law-Order

-US Special Representative for Afghanistan Zalmay Khalilzad and Commander Resolute Support Mission General Austin Scott Miller on Monday met Pakistan's powerful army chief General Qamar Javed Bajwa here and discussed the Afghan peace process.
+US Special Representative for Afghanistan Zalmay Khalilzad and Commander Resolute Support Mission General Austin Scott Miller on Monday met Pakistan army chief General Qamar Javed Bajwa here and discussed the Afghan peace process.

 Khalilzad’s visit to Pakistan, first under the Biden administration, comes amidst rising violence in Afghanistan and lack of clarity of policy by the new US government towards Afghanistan.
 Ambassador Khalilzad and Gen Miller called on Gen Bajwa at the General Headquarters in Rawalpindi wherein they discussed ''matters of mutual interest, regional security and the ongoing Afghanistan reconciliation process,'' according to a brief statement by the army.